Biology & Educational Studies Special Major

 **CHEM 038 Biochemistry may be used for the Cellular & Molecular Biology Elective

 Placement: A score of 5 on the Advanced Placement or equivalent counts in place of BIOL 001 and/or BIOL 002 as 1CR.
-This counts as 1CR of the total 6CR BIOL required for completion (CHEM 038 counts toward these 6CR).
-Placement out of CHEM and/or MATH counts (as determined by those departments).
+This counts as 1CR of the total 6CR BIOL required for completion (including CHEM 038).
+Placement is sufficient to fulfill the CHEM 010 and/or MATH 015 and/or STAT 011 requirements.

 Premedical / Prehealth Professional Track